Blane245/musicgenerator/docs/CMG User Manual.md

 * **Reverb Duration:** The preset experiences reverberation that has duration and decay.
 This is the duration component, in seconds.
 * **Reverb Decay:** This is the decay component of preset reverberation, in seconds.
 Both duration and decay must be nonzero to have reverberation applied.

-The values of the following attributes can be determined by one of three algorithms.
+The values of the sound attributes can be determined by one of three algorithms.
 These algorithms are discussed below.
   * Note - This determines which note is to be used from the selected SoundFont preset.
 Sometimes call the midi number, a note may be fractional so that it lies between two integer midi numbers.
   * Speed - This determines the rate at which notes will be played.
 It is expressed in beats per minute (BPM).
   * Volume - The volume of a selected note is expressed in decibels (dB) relative to the original sample level.
 Every dB reduces or increases the signal level by 2.